TallaBotChain/botchain-example-service/README.md

 This example uses [Kovan testnet](https://kovan-testnet.github.io/website/).

-Developer registration workflow consists of 2 transactions:
+Developer registration workflow consists of several steps:
+1. BotChain registration service checks developer's balance and shows alert message in case wallet does not have enough ETH or BOT token to pay for registration transactions
+2. Developer enters relevant information that is externally verifiable in to the BotChain Registration Service
+3. BotChain Registration service constructs the JSON file and stores the file in IPFS

-1. Approval of future withdrawal of BOT ERC20 token from user's account.
+4. In case registration price is more than 0 BOT, service gets approval of future withdrawal of BOT ERC20 token from user's account.
+If registration price is 0 BOT, this step will be skipped in UI.
-2. Add developer transaction which saves information into [BotChain Developer Registry](https://github.com/TallaBotChain/botchain).
+5. Add developer transaction which saves information into [BotChain Developer Registry](https://github.com/TallaBotChain/botchain).

-Second transaction can be performed only when first transaction successfully processed by blockchain.
-We provide UI to guide a user through this process.
+6. Create Registration Vote in Curation Council smart contract to approve developer registration by Curation Council.

 Since any transaction on Ethereum network consumes a certain amount of gas, the user should have both BOT tokens and ETH.